 There are two main components of motor oil: base oil and additives.
 Additives perform functions like reducing wear and oxidation, cleaning up dirt/combustion by-products, and protecting against high and low temperatures.

-Rather than adhering to the accepted 3,000-mile standard between oil changes, Valvoline recommends owners to consult what their owners manual suggests, not only about frequency of changes but also what type of oil to use.
+Rather than adhering to the accepted 3,000-mile standard between oil changes, Valvoline recommends drivers consult their owner manual regarding both frequency of oil changes and what kind of oil to use.

 “If you’re going longer (between oil changes), the contaminants stay in the oil, and that can lead to causing wear and other things that can be very damaging.”